bmmpxf/geoserver/doc/en/user/source/rest/examples/curl.rst

 .. note::

-   In the above request, the ``Accept`` header is not technically necessary, though it is more properly RESTful to include it.
+   Although the ``Accept`` header is not strictly necessary in the example above, including it conforms to the REST specification.
 The following request omits the ``Accept`` header, but will return the same response as above.

    .. code-block:: console